 Learn more: Edventures with Kids

-Challenge groups to build a bridge with Popsicle sticks and push pins and find out which design can bear the most weight.
+Challenge groups to build a bridge with Popsicle sticks and find out which design can bear the most weight.

 All you need is steel wool and a 9-volt battery to perform this science demo that’s bound to make their eyes light up!
 Kids learn about chain reactions, chemical changes, and more.